iNEXT.3D

 RAREFACTION/EXTRAPOLATION

-We first describe the main function iNEXT3D()
+We first describe the main function iNEXT3D() with

 default arguments: